The Tripartite Pact was the

 The primer minister of Thailand advised the American minister that the German military attaché had warned him against "going too far" with Japan because "you cannot trust Japan."
 The attaché added ominously that Germany would "settle with Japan after she has won the war in Europe."

-was pressured into entering an alliance with Japan and declaring war on
+was pressured into entering an alliance with Japan and declaring

 Britain and the United States.